VivekBits2210/SoulSpark-app/README.md

 # SoulSpark - Your AI Friend

-SoulSpark is a revolutionary Android application powered by GPT-3.5-Turbo, one of OpenAI's most advanced models.
+SoulSpark is a Android application powered by GPT-3.5-Turbo, one of OpenAI's most advanced models.
 It's built using React Native and Expo, allowing for seamless development and usage.

 ## Table of Contents